hakyimlab/Training/README.md

 - The steps are summarized in this [checklist](https://docs.google.com/document/d/1sJCbB0Pc048fPLEsMsiXcV-eAxLSzKxRkJt37mVNNJc/edit#)

 # Training Resources
-We work with many different tools, on many different projects.
-So the training resources are organized into functional groups.
-You may want to skip reading the material in some groups, and it may be worthwhile to spend a long time with other groups.
+We work with many different tools on many different projects.
+So the training resources are organized into functional groups below.
+You may want to skip reading the material in some groups, and it may be worthwhile to spend a longer time with other groups.
 - [GitHub](#github)
 - [Introduction to Data Science](#introduction-to-data-science)
     - [Machine Learning and Statistics](#machine-learning-and-statistics)